 Become a member of our Facebook group (it's free!) to stay connected to our events and news.
 Whether you're donating, participating in fundraisers, and/or sharing our posts, you'll be playing a critical role in helping to save more greyhounds, galgos, podencos, and other dogs from nightmare circumstances.
 Some of our events are USA-only, but many are open internationally.
 All are welcome.

-The Flying Dog Foundation Team
+The Flying Dog Foundation Founders

 With her husband, Albert, Jacqueline adopted her first greyhound in 2000.
 Since then, she has volunteered in greyhound rescue and served on a Board of Trustees for a greyhound rescue group.
 Jacqueline is also the host and producer of the "About Greyhounds" podcast and has fostered over 100 greyhounds and countless cats and kittens with her family.
 Jacqueline is a writer and by day works for a Fortune 50 company; her company recognized her as the Volunteer of the Year in 2017 and 2018––this led to an electronic billboard featuring her and her greyhound Baron, on the Times Square billboard in her original home town, New York City, both years.
 She's also authored two humorous fiction books, "Son of a Dog" and "Cruise to Nowhere," both featuring rescued greyhounds.
 In 2019, Jacqueline and Albert adopted Felix, a Candy Cane Rescue greyhound from China.